 Hear me out.

-It starts out as a tiny scratchy feeling when you swallow.
-You tell yourself it’s all in your imagination but before you know it, your entire throat is engulfed in a fiery pain that makes you want to rip it out and stomp on it.
+It starts out as a tiny scratch in your throat when you swallow.
+You tell yourself it’s just your imagination but before you know it, your entire throat is engulfed in a fiery pain that makes you want to rip it out and stomp on it.
 Or, you know, sip something warm and soothing.

 2) Basic Witches: How to Summon Success, Banish Drama, and Raise Hell with Your Coven by Jaya Saxena and Jess Zimmerman

 What I love about both of these works is that they highlight the fact that women who have historically been accused of being witches were merely women healers.
-You see, back in the day, women weren’t allowed to study or practice medicine and yet they were in charge of taking care of their families, communities, and villages, and they did so in the best way they knew how, which was to use the healing powers of nature.
+You see, back in the day, women weren’t allowed to study or practice medicine and yet they were in charge of taking care of their families, communities, and villages, and they did so in the best way they knew how which was to use the healing powers of nature.
 But you can see how this might make one look like a witch, even by today’s standards.
-Honey coats the throat so you should use it to treat a soar throat.
+Honey is thick and sticky, coating the throat so you should use it to treat a sore throat.
 Lavender is calming and soothing so you should drink it to help you relax and fall asleep faster.
 Makes sense, right?

-I’m sure you’ve all heard old wives’ tales, supposed truths that are passed down from women to younger generations.
+I’m sure you’ve all heard old wives’ tales, supposed truths that are passed down from older women to younger generations.
 You know, things like carrots improve your vision or you should feed a fever while starving a cold.
-What I didn’t realize until I read these works is that these tales are derived from this old folk magic.
-Knowing this, I have a much greater appreciation for my grandmother made us put snuff on bee stings.
+What I didn’t realize until I read these works is that these tales are derived from this old “folk magic” or women using their knowledge of the land and nature to heal.
+Knowing this, I have a much greater appreciation for my grandmother who made us put snuff on bee stings.

-So when I ask my friends for remedies, are they witches?
+So, when I ask my friends for remedies, are they witches?
 Kind of!
-I find they’re just giving me ideas of tried and true remedies, perhaps that have been passed down through generations of their family.
+I find they’re just giving me ideas of tried and true remedies, using their knowledge of natural items that perhaps have been passed down through generations of their family.
 But it’s definitely something to think about.

-Oh, and the doctor determined it was strep throat so I don’t think there would have been enough honey in the world to make me feel better.
+Oh, by the way, the doctor determined it was strep throat so I don’t think there would have been enough honey in the world to make me feel better.
 Thanks goodness for modern-day antibiotics 😉